 They chose to go with a company that already knew how to make products successful on the Amazon Marketplace – rather than try to learn the lessons themselves and potentially learn the hard way through failures as well as successes.

 Oxyfresh now dominates the market on Amazon.
 This is because of the use of Sponsored Products, non-branded keywords, driving reviews to products and the targeting of competitors’ listings with retargeting ads that drove potential customers to their listing.
-Sound interesting?
-Click here to learn more.

 Interested to know more?
 Visit here.